-Towards the end of my teenage years I was given my first SLR (Single Lens Reflex) camera – Canon FT.
-That was the start of my long relation with Canon.
+Towards the end of my teenage years, I was given my first SLR (Single Lens Reflex) camera – Canon FT.
+That was the start of my long relationship with Canon.
 I have used Canon cameras ever since and am very satisfied with their performances.
 Being a very large technology conglomerate they can accompany advancements on different fronts, often surpassing the competition.
 Having said that there are some very good cameras on the market and the choice will depend on one’s budget and peer suggestions.
 Whatever the brand you choose it is important to remember that over time you may find yourself having to stick to that brand because you have collected lenses that cannot be used on other brands.
 Most manufacturers tend to have their own lens –body fitting mechanism.
-In general camera manufacturers seem to leap frog each other with technology but on the long they even out.
+In general camera, manufacturers seem to leapfrog each other with technology but in the long they even out.

-After a more than a decade my next camera was Canon A1 – a historically significant camera.
-It was a runaway best seller of the time – late 70s to early 80s and still considered one of the most fascinating cameras.
+After more than a decade my next camera was Canon A1 – a historically significant camera.
+It was a runaway bestseller of the time – late 70s to early 80s and still considered one of the most fascinating cameras.
 It was the first SLR to offer an electronically controlled programmed auto-exposure mode.
-So in addition to Aperture and Shutter speed priorities it also offered a program mode to automatically select a compromise exposure based on camera’s light meter reading.
+So in addition to Aperture and Shutter speed priorities, it also offered a program mode to automatically select a compromise exposure based on the camera’s light meter reading.
 Virtually all cameras today have at least one program mode.
 The A1 started it all.

 Then in 2003 I plunged into the world of digital photography.
 I bought a Nikon Coolpix 3100, a compact camera, with state of the art 3.2 Megapixel capacity; it also came with 128 MB of memory card!
-Local Camera shop had a promotion on it and at the time it seems to be a good opportunity to check out this new technology.
+The local Camera shop had a promotion on it and at the time it seems to be a good opportunity to check out this new technology.
 It did not take too long to realise which way the market was going.
-Ability to instantly see the image at the back of the camera and to be able to delete that awkward composition or lighting was too much to be ignored and with time camera performances improved to the stage of being able to compete with the analogue counterpart.
-So in 2006 I bought my first DSLR a Canon 5D – a full frame camera.
+The ability to instantly see the image at the back of the camera and to be able to delete that awkward composition or lighting was too much to be ignored and with time camera performances improved to the stage of being able to compete with the analog counterpart.
+So in 2006 I bought my first DSLR a Canon 5D – a full-frame camera.
 Already a Canon user I decided to stick to Canon and have been using their DSLRs ever since.

-Constant advances in Digital technology means the cameras now become “obsolete” every 3/4 years instead of decades during analogue era.
+Constant advances in Digital technology mean the cameras now become “obsolete” every 3/4 years instead of decades during analogue era.
 There are rapid improvements in sensor technologies; megapixels and better ISO performances which tend to keep photographers in check.
 Since my first DSLR I have gone through Canon 60D and Canon 7D.
-These were cameras with APS-C or cropped sensors – smaller than the full frame sensors.
+These were cameras with APS-C or cropped sensors – smaller than the full-frame sensors.
 Their advantages are that they have extra reach with telephoto lenses.
-They also give larger depth of field specially when doing macro photography.
-With time comes experience and I now have one full frame camera Canon 6D and a cropped sensor camera – Canon 7D MkII.
-With these two I can have best of both worlds.
-They both also have capability to geo tag every image with precise location where it was taken.
+They also give a larger depth of field, especially when doing macro photography.
+With time comes experience and I now have one full-frame camera Canon 6D and a cropped sensor camera – Canon 7D MkII.
+With these two I can have the best of both worlds.
+They both also have the capability to geotag every image with the precise location where it was taken.
 This feature is useful for my documentary and travel photography.

 “Change your lens, change your story”

-Here again I tend to use Canon Lenses as they are rated very well and used by many pros around the world.
+Here again, I tend to use Canon Lenses as they are rated very well and used by many pros around the world.
 My workhorse is the Canon EF 24 – 105mm F4.
 It is Canon’s most sold lens.
-For wide angle shots I use Canon 17-40mm F4 and for wildlife I have the Canon EF 100-400mm F4.5-5.6.
-These lenses give me the full range for many different types of photography.
+For wide-angle shots I use Canon 17-40mm F4 and for wildlife, I have the Canon EF 100-400mm F4.5-5.6.
+These lenses give me the full range of many different types of photography.

-There are two types of lenses available from Canon, the EF and the EF-S. The former can be used on full frame bodies as well as the cropped sensor bodies.
+There are two types of lenses available from Canon, the EF and the EF-S. The former can be used on full-frame bodies as well as the cropped sensor bodies.
 The later however can only be used for cropped sensor bodies.
-I use the EF lenses.
+I use EF lenses.

-There are occasion when I use prime lenses and these are when I want a very small depth of field and a great looking bouquet.
+There are occasions when I use prime lenses and these are when I want a very shallow depth of field and a great looking bouquet.
 Prime lenses tend to give a very soft bouquet (part of the image out of focus) compared to the blocky edged bouquet from zoom lenses.
-They are also more forgiving in presence of bright backgrounds.
-For reportage type of photography I have the Sigma Art lens – 35mm F1.8 and the Canon 50mm F1.8.
-Both these lenses are exceptional.
+Prime lenses are also more forgiving in presence of bright backgrounds.
+For the reportage type of photography, I have the Sigma Art lens – 35mm F1.8 and the Canon 50mm F1.8.
+Both these are exceptional lenses.

-I always carry at least 4 spare batteries though Canon batteries tend to last and more than a full days shooting in the heat.
-Fortunately both the DSLR (Canon 6D and 7D MKII) use the same type of batteries which helps.
+I always carry at least 4 spare batteries though Canon batteries tend to last more than a full day’s shooting in the heat.
+Fortunately, both the DSLR (Canon 5D Mk IV and 7D MKII) use the same type of batteries which helps.